The Crafty Catsman

-Super Simple DIY Windowsill Shelf for Cats, Kids and Plants
+DIY Windowsill Shelf: A Weekend Project for Your Cats, Kids, and Plants

 Transform your ordinary windowsill into a multipurpose space for family and furry friends